pivotal/docs-platform-automation/docs/tasks.md

 This task requires the [state file][state] generated [create-vm](#create-vm).

-The task does specific CLI commands for the deletion of the Ops Manager VM and resources on each IAAS.
+The task does specific CLI commands for the deletion of the Tanzu Operations Manager VM and resources on each IAAS.
 See below for more information:

 **AWS**